Qumulo/docs/shift-from-s3.md

 1. Starts a job using one of the nodes in the Qumulo cluster.

-   **Note:** If you perform multiple Shift operations, Qumulo Core uses multiple nodes.
+   {% include note.html content="If you perform multiple Shift operations, Qumulo Core uses multiple nodes." %}

 1. Lists the contents of the S3 folder and downloads the objects to the specified directory on your Qumulo cluster.